senwerks/analog-usb-handbrake/README.md

 2. Strip the handbrake of all non-required parts.
 You just need the handbrake lever itself and the supporting frame.

-3. Attach the sliding pot brakcet to the inside edge of the handbrake frame/chassis.
+3. Attach the sliding pot bracket to the inside edge of the handbrake frame/chassis.

 ![Potentiometer Bracket](https://github.com/obsoletenerd/analog-usb-handbrake/blob/master/PotentiometerBracket2.jpg)